Table of Contents

 You should keep in mind that adventuring characters, especially those four levels below the general party level, are 'at risk'.
 It might be better to take a Bard, Cleric or Magus, who can help with party enhancements, heal or someone to operate in a support role, rather than a Meat Shield or a Rogue who needs to get close to the enemy before they can be effective.

 The following four feats work in the same way as normal.
 Squire and Lantern Bearer automatically turn into Leadership at Level 7, while you have the option of turning Recruits into Leadership, if you choose.
-Squires, Lantern Bearers, and Cohorts DO NOT count against your entourage limit.
+These NPCs count against your Entourage Limit.

 Feat Based Entourages are all about bringing new NPCs (with PC classes) into the game.
 However, in exceptional circumstances, you may promote an Entourage-Assistant if it suits your RP needs and the DM agrees.

-Feat Based Entourage members count as secondary characters, anuse the following build.
+Feat Based Entourage members count as secondary characters, and use the following build.

 This is the same specification that I use for most NPCs with PC classes.

 However, please note that the followers listed under the Leadership feat, which would normally be gained with Recruits as well, are now modelled by the staff that you get with businesses and the free Entourage feat.
 You do not gain any extra followers with either of these feats.
 However, if you take Recruits or Leadership, you may use your Leadership Score (for followers), instead of your level, when you calculate how many entourages you may have.

 Note, however, that you may only ever take one other character (Squire, Lantern Bearer, Minor Cohort, Cohort) adventuring with you at any one time.
 While you might have Minor Cohorts from the Entourage-Cohort trait and a full-blown cohort from Leadership only one may accompany you at a time.